 Unfortunately, in this same report it suggests there are 10 states that haven't yet agreed to participate in this settlement.
 Some of the states not participating are Florida, New York, and California.
 With the big banks who have been targeted (Bank of

 America, Wells Fargo, JPMorgan Chase, Citigroup, and Ally) and the states not participating, it's been said that still 50% of the mortgages completed are not under protection from this settlement.
 This is unnerving.

 California and New York will join the other 40 states, pushing the settlement to $26 billion in the foreclosure settlement.
 This is yet another indicator that we may have seen the worst of the housing market crisis, and this might be a tactic that helps

 Assuming Congressional approval, those homeowners who are underwater (meaning they owe more on their home loan than the home is worth) will get some federal assistance in their mortgage.
 Or at least pledges

 President Obama during his State of the Union address last night.

 Considering how many folks bought homes during the period of 2005 to 2008, there's going to be a fair amount of people who are underwater.
 This certainly comes as a welcome reprieve.

 With all of these pieces of good news, maybe we'll will the economy to get better.

 What with all the recent positive news on the home-lending front, we should all be Optimists!
-More good news from the industry telling us that mortgage rates are hitting all-time lows!
+More good news from the industry telling us that mortgage rates are

 I was in a house this past week conducting an appraisal for a borrower trying to get a refinance.
 He told me that he was working on getting a 15-year loan at the ridiculously low rate of 2.875!
 My jaw about hit the floor!